GlasgowTeam3RTEP/Excellentea/README.md

-# ExcellenTea
+# Excellentea
 Have your cup of tea ready with just a click!

 ## Description

 Excellentea is an automatic tea maker.
 The user can operate the machine remotely through an online interface.
-In simpler words you can order your tea, by chosing from several modes, as you leave work and find it ready when you get home.
+In other words, you can order your tea, by chosing from several modes, as you leave work and find it ready when you get home.
 It also comes with the option of  controlling the machine using control buttons and an LCD display.

 ### Required hardware (part number)